 The writer points out that this second alliance was wise, where the former was not.
 They were very different in both substance and outcome.
-The agreement with Pharaoh marriage to Pharaoh’s daughter to create stronger ties and to discourage conflict between the two peoples, while that with Hiram was a short-term agreement to exchange goods and services.
+The agreement to marry Pharaoh’s daughter was intended to create stronger ties and to discourage conflict between the two peoples, while that with Hiram was a short-term agreement to exchange goods and services.
 It didn’t necessitate violating any of God’s commandments, such as the one explicitly forbidding alliances of marriage with pagan nations, nor did it create any permanent, binding ties between the two peoples.

 There’s nothing in Torah against making business or military arrangements with foreign powers, but there are clear instructions against alliances involving marriage and the compromise of God’s prescribed religious institutions.
 Hiram brought material for the building of the Temple, while Pharaoh’s daughter brought idolatry.

 The vital difference between one treaty and the other is summed up in the phrase “in the world, but not of the world.”
 Most of us won’t be making decisions that drastically change the course of history, but we all make agreements or sign contracts that will effect the rest of our own lives and often the lives of everyone around us.
 Sometimes it can be very difficult to tell the difference between negative and positive associations.
 Experience, prayer, and a knowledge of God’s instructions are all vital.
 Ask yourself, is this choice likely to bring me closer or further from God’s standards of behavior.
 For example, the alliance with Hiram allowed Solomon to build the Temple and centralize national worship.
 If the right decision still isn’t clear, then it’s probably a safe bet to assume that whatever association you’re contemplating won’t be good for you.